Services provided at The Greenhouse follow our Bio-Psycho-Social-Spiritual model involving Peer Support, Counselling, and Community Service.

 COMMUNITY SUPPORT PROGRAMS

-We empower members of our recovery community to turn their experiences into service, by sharing their time and stories through community outreach, education, and training.
+Those who recover help others recover.
+Those who receive also give.
+Many members of our recovery community turn their experiences into service, by sharing their time and stories through community outreach, education, and training.

 -